 If simple Scandi design ticks your home box, then Skandic Has on Suffolk Parade will make your heart skip a beat.
 Amongst other brands there is bright, bold Marimekko home goods and a corner dedicated to all things Moomins.

 The Suffolks is the sort of place to just wander and discover.
 There are a variety of pubs and cafes to stop if your feet begin to ache.
-I stopped at the Cafe Boho on Great Norwood Street, I had a mug of hot tea and a perfect millionaire short bread.
+I stopped at the Cafe Boho on Great Norwood Street, I had a mug of hot tea and a perfect millionaire shortbread.
 It was a calming space after exploring the frenetic shopping district.
-The Suffolks is a quite criss-criss-cross of streets and is my kind of shopping experience, a patch of linking roads, amongst residential streets with interesting finds.
+The Suffolks is a quiet criss-cross of streets and my kind of shopping experience, a patch of linking roads, amongst residential streets with interesting finds.